aave/aip/content/aips/4B301050BD35-AIP-ADD-STMATIC-TO-AAVE-V3-POLYGON.md

 ## Specification

-In supporting the stMATIC asset listing, creates a pool that reflects the characteristics shown below and connects the Chainlink oracle price source to AaveOracle.
+In supporting the stMATIC asset listing, this proposal creates a pool that reflects the characteristics shown below and connects the Chainlink oracle price source to AaveOracle.

 ## Test Cases